bootchk/libBLEProvisionee/readme.md

 Most of the sources for the library are in the objects directory.
 Those are facade classes, from the library to Nordic SDK functions.
-(Objects directory is a link another repository multiProtocolNordic, until I unify the two repositories.)

 All the other sources (e.g. main.cpp) are for the executable target, the test harness app.
 Other sources for the test harness (the Nordic functions) are specified by calls to macros in nRFCmake.
-That includes the startup files, and other files used by the library.
+That includes the startup files (See SDK_SOURCES_STARTUP in cmake scripts.)

-The library itself does not contain any code from Nordic, the app must contain them.
+The built library (archive) itself DOES contain sources from Nordic SDK.
+But only those SDK sources called by the facade objects of the library(See SDK_SOURCES in cmake scripts.)
+The sources are not IN the repository; the cmake scripts reference the original, unmodified sources from the SDK.

 The executable target also depends on the .ld loader script